Dryophiops philippina

-The two species are almost identical except that D.philippina does not have a keeled belly.

-If alarmed, they quickly move in a sidewinding manner on the ground.
-The only snake besides the Dog-faced water snake, Cerberus rynchops and the sidewinder rattlesnake to do so.
+Taxonomy

+Dryophiops philippina belongs to the genus Dryophiops, which contains only one other species: the type species Dryophiops rubescens of mainland Southeast Asia and Indonesia.

+Dryophiops is one of five genera belonging to the vine snake subfamily Ahaetuliinae, of which Dryophiops is most closely related to Ahaetulla and Proahaetulla, as shown in the cladogram below:

 Distribution and habitat

 Dryophiops philippina is endemic to the Philippines, where it is found in the islands of Luzon (including Bataan), Mindoro, Sibuyan, Panay and eastern Mindanao (Diuata Range).
 On Panay it has been recorded within primary and secondary lowland tropical moist forests, and in areas nearby.
 This species might need forest cover for refuge.